-Mueller Seems to Be Closing in on Flynn—and the Indictments Could Be Explosive
+Mueller Seems to Be Closing in on Flynn — and the Indictments Could Be Explosive

-The White House was reportedly relieved when Robert Mueller, the special counsel probing Russian interference in last year’s presidential election, didn’t announce federal charges against Michael Flynn, Donald Trump’s former national security adviser and the shortest-lived holder of that office.
-Instead, Mueller made his first public splash by indicting Paul Manafort and his aide Rick Gates and cutting a plea deal with foreign policy adviser George Papadopoulos — all for conduct during or predating the campaign.
+The White House was reportedly relieved when Robert Mueller, the special counsel probing Russian interference in last year’s presidential election, didn’t announce federal charges against Michael Flynn, Donald Trump’s former national-security adviser and the shortest-lived holder of that office.
+Instead, Mueller made his first public splash by indicting Paul Manafort and his aide Rick Gates and cutting a plea deal with foreign-policy adviser George Papadopoulos — all for conduct during or predating the campaign.

-But a new report in today’s Wall Street Journal should rock the Trump administration, if not the president himself, because it deals with post-election conduct that may have continued even after the inauguration.
-Mueller is said to be investigating whether Flynn and his son were scheming with the government of Turkey to essentially kidnap Fethullah Gulen, a cleric living in Pennsylvania who has long been a thorn on the side of President Recep Tayyip Erdogan.
+But a new report in today’s Wall Street Journal should rock the Trump administration, if not the president himself, because it deals with postelection conduct that may have continued even after the inauguration.
+Mueller is said to be investigating whether Flynn and his son were scheming with the government of Turkey to essentially kidnap Fethullah Gulen, a cleric living in Pennsylvania who has long been a thorn in the side of President Recep Tayyip Erdogan.
 The purported plot, if carried out, would’ve netted the Flynns up to $15 million.

 Flynn has long been known to do the Turks’ bidding on this front.
 The very day Trump was elected, the retired lieutenant general published an op-ed in The Hill calling for the U.S. to not give “safe haven” to Gulen, whom he branded a “radical Islamist” — all without disclosing that he was being paid handsomely for this lobbying.
 And as early as September of last year, he had discussions with Turkish officials to find ways to deliver on the Gulen plan, according to James Woolsey, the former CIA director.